potensitech/potensitech.com/content/nikon/nikon-flagship-camera-with-advanced-features.md

 ### How does the Nikon flagship camera perform in low light?

 Thanks to its back-illuminated CMOS sensor and wide ISO range, it excels in low-light conditions—perfect for evening shoots or indoor events.

-## Internal Links

-For The Potensians interested in learning more about photography techniques, check out We's guide on [mastering low-light photography](https://example.com/low-light-photography).
-We also recommend We's article on [c​hoosing the best camera accessories in 2025](https://example.com/camera-accessories-2025).